ospemifene

 - Caution patient that cigarette smoking, high BP, high cholesterol, diabetes, and being overweight during estrogen therapy may increase risk of heart disease.

-- Ospemifene should not be taken during pregnancy or breastfeeding.
-Advise females of reproductive potential to notify health care professional if pregnancy is planned or suspected or if breastfeeding.
+- Rep: May cause fetal harm.
+Advise females of reproductive potential to notify health care professional if pregnancy is planned or suspected and to avoid use during breastfeeding.

 Evaluation/Desired Outcomes